Anoobee/Music_Player/README.md

 - **🎶 Play & Pause**: Play, pause, and control your favorite songs seamlessly.
 - **⏩ Previous & Next**: Navigate through your playlist easily.
 - **🔄 Loop & Shuffle**: Repeat a song or enjoy your music in random order.
-- **🎨 User-Friendly UI**: Clean and minimalistic design for better user experience.
+- **🎨 User-Friendly UI**: Clean and minimalistic design for better user experience

 ---